graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/distributed_training.rst

-Collective operations (explicitly through a member function like ``reduce()`` or implicitly by using an optimizer under the strategy scope) will be performed directly on the IPU by using compiled communications with the GCL library over the IPU links and GW-Links.
+Collective operations (explicitly through a member function like ``reduce()`` or implicitly by using an optimizer under the strategy scope) will be performed directly on the IPU by using compiled communications with the GCL library over the IPU-Links and GW-Links.
 The ``PopDistStrategy`` is designed for use with PopDist and PopRun.
 Refer to the `PopDist and PopRun User Guide
 <https://docs.graphcore.ai/projects/poprun-user-guide/>`_ for more details.